iidrees/Events-Manager/README.md

     npm run start:dev
     ```

 6. To try out the API you can either use the API documentation which can be found on Heroku here [**Event-Manager API-DOC**](https://events-manager-cp.herokuapp.com/api-docs/)

 ## Tests

+**Server-Side Tests**
-For Sever side tests - run `npm test` on the terminal while within the **project root directory**.
+For Sever side tests run `npm test` on the terminal while within the **project root directory**.
-Server side testing is done through the use of `supertest`, `mocha` & `chai` packages. `supertest` is used to make requests to the api and `mocha` is the testing framework and `chai` is the assertion library.
+Server side testing is done through the use of the `supertest`, `mocha` & `chai` npm packages. `supertest` is used to make requests to the api and `mocha` is the testing framework and `chai` is the assertion library.
 They will both be installed when you run the `npm install` command while setting up the project above and the tests will run when you run `npm test`.

+**Client-Side Tests**
+To run the the client-side test, run the command `npm run jest` and `nightwatch` in the terminal in the **root project directory**.
+Note that `jest` is a frontend `reactjs` testing framework, while `nightwatch` is an End-2-End integration testing

 # Features

 ---

 #### Authentication